Walmart to stop selling certain gun ammunition

 It will also discontinue handgun sales in Alaska.
 Walmart stopped selling handguns in the mid-1990s, with the exception of Alaska.
 The latest move marks its complete exit from that business and allows it to focus on hunting rifles and related ammunition only.

-“We have a long heritage as a company of serving responsible hunters and sportsmen and women, and we’re going to continue doing so,” according to a memo by Walmart’s CEO Doug McMillon to be circulated to employees Tuesday afternoon.
+“In a complex situation lacking a simple solution, we are trying to take constructive steps to reduce the risk that events like these will happen again,” according to a memo by Walmart’s CEO Doug McMillon circulated to employees Tuesday afternoon.
+“The status quo is unacceptable.”

 The retailer is further requesting that customers refrain from openly carrying firearms at its Walmart and Sam’s Club stores unless they are law enforcement officers.
 However, it said that it won’t be changing its policy for customers who have permits for concealed carry.
 Walmart says it will be adding signage in stores to inform customers of those changes.

-Last month, a gunman entered a Walmart store in El Paso, Texas and killed 22 people using an AK-style firearm that Walmart already bans the sale of.
+Last month, a gunman entered a Walmart store in El Paso, Texas, killing 22 people with an AK-style firearm that Walmart already bans the sale of and marking the deadliest shooting in the company’s history.
 Texas became an open carry state in 2016, allowing people to openly carry firearms in public.

 Walmart’s moves will reduce its market share of ammunition from around 20% to a range of about 6% to 9%, according to Tuesday’s memo.
-About half of its more than 4,750 U.S. stores sell firearms.
+About half of its more than 4,750 U.S. stores sell firearms, or around 2% of all U.S. firearms.
+Most firearms sales are done through thousands of unaffiliated gun shops or gun shows, not big retail chains.

+A number of gun control activists praised Walmart’s moves, while gun manufacturers such as Vista Outdoors and Smith & Wesson parent company American Outdoor Brands Corp. saw their shares fall.

+Other companies have responded to public pressure to restrict gun sales, including Dick’s Sporting Goods, which announced in March it would stop selling firearms and ammunition at 125 of its 700-plus locations.
+But supporters of stricter gun laws say Walmart’s latest steps should have an outsized influence because of its clout, sending a strong message to Congress as well as other corporations.

 The nation’s largest retailer has been facing increasing pressure to change its gun policies by gun control activists, employees and politicians after the El Paso shooting and a second unrelated shooting in Dayton, Ohio that killed nine people .
 A few days before that, two Walmart workers were killed by another worker at a store in Southaven, Mississippi.

 In the aftermath of the El Paso shooting, Walmart ordered workers to remove video game signs and displays that depict violence from stores nationwide.
 But that fell well short of demands for the retailer to stop selling firearms entirely.
-Critics have also wanted Walmart to stop supporting politicians backed by the National Rifle Association.
+Critics have also wanted Walmart to stop supporting politicians backed by the NRA.

 With its new policy on “open carry,” McMillon noted in his memo that individuals have tried to make a statement by carrying weapons into its stores just to frighten workers and customers.
 But there are well-intentioned customers acting lawfully who have also inadvertently caused a store to be evacuated and local law enforcement to be called to respond.